-The members of the Audit and Risk Committee are: Mr Ronan Murphy (Chairperson), Mr John Martin and Professor Rowena Pecchenino.
+The members of the Audit and Risk Committee are: Mr Ronan Murphy (Chairperson), Professor Rowena Pecchenino, Professor Ciarán Ó hÓgartaigh and Professor Sandra McNally.
 Professor Alan Barrett attends the ARC in his capacity as Director of the Institute.
-There were four meetings of the ARC in 2020.
+There were four meetings of the ARC in 2021.
+Mr John Martin served on the committee until May 2021.
+Professor Ciarán Ó hÓgartaigh and Professor Sandra McNally joined the committee in September 2021.

-- 2- Business and Operations Committee: comprises four Council Members.
-The members of this committee are: Mr Pat Rabbitte (Chairperson), Professor Alan Barrett, Mr. David Moloney and Professor Sally Shortall.
-There were two meetings of this committee in 2020. - 3- Governance and Nominations Committee: comprises five Council Members.
+2- Business and Operations Committee: comprises four Council Members.
+The members of this committee are: Mr Pat Rabbitte (Chairperson), Professor Alan Barrett, Mr David Moloney and Professor Katy Hayward.
+There were three meetings of this committee in 2021.
+Professor Sally Shortall served on the committee until her term on the Council ended in May 2021.
+Professor Katy Hayward joined the committee in September 2021.

+- 3- Governance and Nominations Committee: comprises five Council Members.
 The members of this committee are: Mr Sean O'Driscoll (Chairperson), Professor Alan Barrett, Professor Rowena Pecchenino, Dr Orlaigh Quinn and Mr Pat Rabbitte.
-There were no meetings in 2020.
+There was one meeting of this Committee in 2021. - 4- Membership Committee: comprises three Council Members and the Director.
+The members of the committee are: Mr Sean O'Driscoll (Chairperson), Mr Ronan Murphy, Mr Gabriel Makhlouf, Professor Alan Barrett.
+There was one meeting of this committee in 2021.